 There are a lot more technical options in manufacturing available every year.
 What new tech is being used for this skate?

 My favorite was the Tarmac CE.
-I rode for Rollerblade when I was 15-years-old, and they sent me three pairs of those skates, and I was so hyped.
-That boot fit everyone, it was durable, and it had a simple classic look.
+I rode for Rollerblade when I was 15 years old, and they sent me three pairs of those skates, and I was so hyped.
+That boot fit everyone, was durable, and had a simple, classic look.
 Chris Edwards was one of my idols, so to get his pro skate was insane.
 I also really like the Dirk skate.
 The Dirk boots looked great, fit well, and had some great design elements.

 What skates have you been involved in designing?